streamlit/docs/content/library/advanced-features/dataframes.md

 ## Handling large datasets

-`st.dataframe` and `st.experimental_data_editor` have been designed to theoretically handle tables with millions of rows thanks to their highly performant implementation using the glide-data-grid library and HTML canvas.
+`st.dataframe` and `st.data_editor` have been designed to theoretically handle tables with millions of rows thanks to their highly performant implementation using the glide-data-grid library and HTML canvas.
 However, the maximum amount of data that an app can realistically handle will depend on several other factors, including:

 1. The maximum size of WebSocket messages: Streamlit's WebSocket messages are configurable via the `server.maxMessageSize` [config option](https://docs.streamlit.io/library/advanced-features/configuration#view-all-configuration-options), which limits the amount of data that can be transferred via the WebSocket connection at once.
 2. The server memory: The amount of data that your app can handle will also depend on the amount of memory available on your server.
 If the server's memory is exceeded, the app may become slow or unresponsive.